Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Results

 These rates can then be translated to any collider in which $h_2$ is singly produced via couplings to SM vector boson or fermions via renormalizable interactions.

 In Fig.~\ref{fig:BR} the (a) normalized maximum resonant di-Higgs rate and (b) the corresponding branching ratios for scenarios S2-S4 are shown.
 For masses below $1$~TeV, these projected maximum rates are compared to the current constraints on di-Higgs resonance rates in Fig.~\ref{fig:BR}(c).
-As can be seen, the projected maximum rates are still below current constraints.
-Although, the current limit on resonant di-Higgs production is very close to the maximum rate for the HL-LHC projection at $m_2\sim 600$~GeV.
+As can be seen, the projected maximum rates are still below current constraints, although, the current limit on resonant di-Higgs production is very close to the maximum rate for the HL-LHC projection at $m_2\sim 600$~GeV.
+This occurs since future projections assume that the measured rates agree with the SM predictions while current searches have statistical fluctuations.
+Indeed, at $m_2\sim 600$~GeV, there was a downward fluctuation in the di-Higgs limits in Ref.~\cite{ATLAS-CONF-2021-052}.
+For completeness, we also give the values of $|\sin\theta|$ corresponding to the maximum rates in Fig.~\ref{fig:BR}(d).

 The projected maximum rates and corresponding branching ratios in these scenarios have some interesting behaviors.
-First, we discuss the HL-LHC results.
+First, we discuss the HL-LHC (S1) results.
 The maximum rate decreases from $m_2\sim 275$~GeV to 425 GeV then starts increasing with the increasing $|\sin\theta|$ limit in Fig.~\ref{fig:Max_sin}(b).
 Around $m_2\sim750-820$~GeV, the projected maximum rate decreases and then increases again.
 For $h_2$ masses near but below $500$ GeV, the maximum ${\rm BR}(h_2\rightarrow h_1h_1)$ decreases more quickly than the bound on $|\sin\theta|$ increases, causing the maximum rate to decrease.
-Between $500-750$ GeV, the bounds on $\sin\theta$ increases more quickly than the decrease in branching ratio.
+Between $500$ and $750$ GeV, the bounds on $\sin\theta$ increase more quickly than the decrease in branching ratio.
 At $750$~GeV, the branching ratio of $h_2\rightarrow h_1h_1$ drops precipitously causing a drop in the allowed maximum rate.
 Above $m_2\sim 820$ GeV, the change in the $h_2\rightarrow h_1h_1$ branching ratio flattens.
 The maximum production rate then starts increasing quickly with $|\sin\theta|$ until $m_2\sim 1.1$~TeV when the $|\sin\theta|$ bound is from precision Higgs constraints and is flat.
 Between $m_2\sim1.1-2.1$ TeV, the maximum rate decreases with the slow decrease in ${\rm BR}(h_2\rightarrow h_1h_1)$.
 For masses $m_2\gtrsim 2.1$~TeV, the bound on $|\sin\theta|$ decreases quickly due to the narrow width constraint as shown in Eq.~(\ref{eq:sin_narrow-width}).
 Hence, the maximum rate also decreases quickly.